vctrop/metaheuristics_for_Laguerre-Volterra_networks_optimization/README.md

 * plotting scripts

 ### If this repository is valuable to you, consider citing:
-Costa, V. and Müller, M. F. (2020).
+Costa, V. O. and Müller, M. F. (2020).
 "Evaluation of Metaheuristics in the Optimization of Laguerre-Volterra Networks for Nonlinear Dynamic System Identification". <i>  9th Brazilian Conference on Intelligent Systems, BRACIS </i> (2020).